Rodex18/GitBot/replit.md

 ## Overview

-This is a basic Discord bot built with Node.js and the discord.js library.
-The bot implements a simple slash command system and currently features a single "ping" command that responds with "Pong!".
-The project serves as a foundation for building more complex Discord bot functionality with proper command registration and event handling.
+This is a Discord bot built with Node.js and the discord.js library, designed to stay always-active with enhanced stability features.
+The bot implements a slash command system and includes an HTTP monitoring server for uptime tracking.
+Currently features a "ping" command that responds with "🏓 Pong!
+Bot funcionando correctamente."
+The project includes advanced error handling, automatic reconnection, and is configured for VM deployment to ensure 24/7 availability.

 ## User Preferences